 There is no Apple Bitcoin wallet more user friendly than Blockchain.info, and it’s free.

-Another Great option is the eToro wallet that was mentioned before.
+Another great option is the Coinbase wallet that was mentioned before.
 Your crypto will be safe and it’s a company with solid reputation.
 The only downside is that they currently hold 5-6 different crypto wallets.

 Best Bitcoin Wallet Android